omoladeodetara/omolade-hashnode/cmajtm4ut001908l57375amrd.md

 *“Developing nations aren’t charity cases.
 We’re contributors.
 Involve us in drafting the rules, and you’ll get better rules.”*

 For example, Nigeria’s experience leapfrogging landlines to build a mobile-first economy could inspire creative solutions for lunar infrastructure.
 But if we’re excluded from early discussions, that potential is lost.

+> Representing Nigeria, I emphasized the importance of inclusivity and innovation from developing nations in space policy.
+Although the GEGSLA Framework is voluntary, it encourages cooperation, reduces risks, and sets standards to prevent chaos on the Moon.
+Our mission is to transition from a competitive space race to a mindset of shared destiny for humanity's future in space.

 ## **The Industry Paradox: Innovators Need Guardrails**